Survivor: Edge of Extinction

 Survivor: Edge of Extinction is the 38th season of the American competitive reality television series Survivor.
-Broadcast between February 20 and May 15, 2019 by CBS, the season featured eighteen contestants – fourteen new players and four returning players – initially divided into two tribes, "Kama" and "Manu".
-On day nine, the contestants were redivided into three tribes of five, introducing a third tribe, "Lesu".
-On day 17, the remaining contestants merged into one tribe, "Vata".
+Broadcast between February 20 and May 15, 2019 by CBS.
 It was filmed in the Mamanuca Islands of Fiji from May 30 to July 7, 2018.

-The season introduced the Edge of Extinction twist, a game mechanic that offered eliminated contestants an opportunity to remain in the game.
-Upon being voted out, players were given the option to be eliminated or go to the Edge of Extinction, a desolate island with minimal supplies and harsh living conditions.
-There, they awaited a chance to re-enter the main game through a challenge held at two designated points – the final 13 (day 17) and the final six (day 35).
-The contestants in the main game were initially unaware of this twist, only being revealed to them before the first re-entry challenge.
-Every contestant on the Edge of Extinction after the first re-entry challenge was granted a seat on the jury.

 After 39 days, Chris Underwood won the title of Sole Survivor and the prize of US$1,000,000, defeating Gavin Whitson and Julie Rosenberg in a 9–4–0 jury vote.
-The season received generally negative critical reception primarily due to the Edge of Extinction twist, which inadvertently caused imbalanced editing.
-Underwood's victory was also controversial, as he became the first Survivor winner to win the game after being voted out earlier in the season.

-Overview
+Format

 Survivor is a reality television show based on the Swedish show Expedition Robinson, created by Mark Burnett and Charlie Parsons.
 The series follows a number of participants isolated in a remote location, where they must provide food, fire, and shelter.
 One by one, a participant is removed from the series by majority vote, with challenges held to give a reward (ranging from living- and food-related prizes to a car) and immunity from being voted out of the series.
 The last remaining player receives a prize of $1,000,000.